Youth Sunday

 Good Friday recalls the day of Jesus’ trial, crucifixion, and death.

 The Solemn Liturgy for Good Friday is a quiet, simple service of remembrance, incorporating prayer, scripture reading, sacred music, and silence.
 The service will last no longer than one hour.
-The Reverend Melissa Patrick will be our guest preacher.

 The service will be streamed on Facebook, Vimeo, Youtube, and www.highlandsumc.net.